 Network of Evangelicals for the Middle East (NEME) welcomes Mercy Aiken as the NEME Relationship Manager beginning in her role since mid-February 2022.

-NEME hosts a variety of webinars to discuss topics related to the larger Middle East in general and Israel/Palestine in particular.
-Our focus includes (but is not limited to) human rights issues across the Middle East, issues facing MENA Christians, inter-religious dialogue, and how our understanding of the gospel informs these issues.
-We are also concerned with Christian Zionism and the implications for the people living in Israel and Palestine, as well as its impact on the pursuit of the cause of just peace in the Middle East.
+NEME hosts a variety of webinars to discuss topics related to the larger Middle East/North Africa (MENA) region in general and Israel/Palestine in particular.
+Our focus includes (but is not limited to) human rights issues across the region, issues facing MENA Christians, inter-religious dialogue, and how our understanding of the gospel informs these issues.
+We are also concerned with Christian Zionism and the implications for the people living in Israel/Palestine, as well as its impact on the pursuit of the cause of just peace in the Middle East.
 Links to those webinars can be found below.

 A conversation around Bishara Awad's newly released memoir, Yet in the Dark Streets Shining (March 24, 2022): Facilitated by Dr. Andrew Bush of the Bethlehem Institute for Peace and Justice and NEME Senior Research Fellow Bruce Fisk.
 Bishara Awad (founder of Bethlehem Bible College) and Mercy Aiken (co-author) talk about Bishara's life story, how the book came together, and some of the larger theological questions that it addresses.